-Love him or hate him, we all know broadcaster Joe Buck‘s voice from a mile away.
-Whether it be the Super Bowl, World Series, U.S. Open or Thursday Night Football NFL games, the Fox Sports sportscaster is as recognizable as any other sports media personality.
+Love him or hate him, we all know broadcaster Joe Buck's voice from a mile away.
+Whether it be the Super Bowl, World Series, U.S. Open or Thursday Night Football NFL games, the Fox Sports sportscaster and lead play-by-play announcer is as recognizable as any other sports media personality.
+Tom Brady is to football as Joe Buck is to sports broadcasting.

-We see his face every Thursday night alongside Troy Aikman and Erin Andrews, but many NFL fans might not know details of his personal life.
-For example, he’s been married twice and has four children, two to each woman.
+We used to see his face every Thursday night alongside Troy Aikman and Erin Andrews, but now Buck will become of the iconic voices of Monday Night Football as he and Aikman take over the booth.
+But many NFL fans might not know details of his personal life.
+For example, he's been married twice and has four children, two to each woman.

 Apparently, he has an affinity for NFL cheerleaders.